Cavelossim: Transition to Portuguese Goa

 After the Portuguese conquest of Goa, the majority of the villagers accepted the Christian faith and the temple fell out of use, reducing it nearly to the status of a mere outbuilding of the temple family's house.
 This family went on to take the name of Rodrigues.

-During the Spanish Inquisition which spilled over to Goa as the Goa Inquisition, New Christians were encouraged to rid themselves of idols of other religions to prevent Crypto-Hinduism.
+During the Spanish Inquisition which spilled over to Goa as the Goa Inquisition, New Christians were forced to rid themselves of idols of other religions to prevent Crypto-Hinduism.
 In the 17th century, the family requested officials to let the main idol be transported beyond the borders of that time to the village of Kavale in Ponda.
 Here it remains even today, near the larger main idol from Quelossim in the temple built by Shahu Bhosale I in 1720.
 As an act of faith, in 1763 the family constructed a chapel dedicated to the holy cross, Igreja de Santa Cruz, which came under the jurisdiction of the parish of Carmona.

 Being fed by the Sal River, Cavelossim boasted lush fields and multiple fisheries which granted its communidade a hefty zonn or jono (dividend), with which the villagers were able to make sizeable donations to build a cemetery and expand the chapel to its current size.
 It was recognized as a separate parish church in 1948.
 The main side gate of the church was accompanied by three pairs of pillars: the first of the church itself; the ones behind leading to the Rodrigues manor were testimony to its first patrons, who still share the back walls of the church; and the third, opposite the church, bearing lions to the erstwhile influential Gomes family, whose founder was one of the early presidente da camara de salcete following Portuguese acceptance of self-governance amongst Goans.

 People and culture

 Demographics

 As of the 2011 India census, Cavelossim had a population of 1,955.
 Males constituted 51% of the population and females 49%.
-Cavelossim had an average literacy rate of 90.35%, higher than the national average of 74.04%: male literacy was 93.12%; and female literacy 87.56 %.
+Cavelossim had an average literacy rate of 90.35%, higher than the national average of 74.04%: male literacy was 93.12%; and female literacy 87.56%.
 The population under 6 years of age was 9.87% of the total.